Definition of social cost – Social cost is the total cost to society. It includes private costs plus any external costs.

 - Noise and air pollution to those living nearby.

-- Risk of accident to those living nearby.
+- Risk of an accident to those living nearby.

 - Loss of landscape.